-Hesperia High School has many support programs in place to ensure that students will meet all graduation requirements, including the CAHSEE.
-For students struggling in reading, a reading class is provided in addition to a language arts class.
-This class focuses on specific areas of concern, such as fluency and comprehension.
-The reading intervention teacher further supports these students in meeting graduation requirements by working with groups of students in their social studies and English classes as they need assistance.
-The math intervention teacher works with the math department in making algebra more comprehensible.
+Findings Supporting Evidence Hesperia High School has many support programs in place to OdysseyWare ensure that students will meet all graduation requirements, including the CAHSEE.
+For students struggling in reading, a Credit Recovery Classes reading class is provided in addition to a language arts class.
+Graduation Rates This class focuses on specific areas of concern, such as fluency and comprehension.
+The reading intervention CAHSEE Pass Rates teacher further supports these students in meeting Senior Grad Checks graduation requirements by working with groups of students in their social studies and English classes as they need Early College Academy assistance.
+The math intervention teacher works with the ROP/CTE programs math department in making algebra more comprehensible.
 With geometry being a graduation requirement, the practical geometry course is in place in order to provide a less theoretical approach to geometry for struggling students.